 4. Create a Proper Balance of Plants

 Plants absorb excess nutrients in the pond and help filter the water.
 In addition, plants like waterlilies and water lettuce help to shade the pond and keep the water cooler during hot summer months.
 During the peak pond season, you want to ensure that 40% to 60% of the surface area of your pond is covered or shaded by plants.
-On the flip side, too many plants can cause oxygen deficiencies at night due to the photosynthetic process, when the plants take in oxygen and give off carbon dioxide.
+On the flip side, too many plants can cause oxygen deficiencies at night due to cellular respiration, when the plants take in oxygen and give off carbon dioxide.

 You’ll enjoy the beauty provided by a wide range of pond plants, which fall into four basic categories.